A - Z of Useful Information for Parents

 Laburnum Primary School Council is the legally formed body that oversees the governance of the school, within Department of Education and Training (DET) guidelines.
 Operational matters are the responsibility of the Principal.

-School Council usually meets on the third Tuesday of the month at 7:00 pm in the staffroom and meetings are included on the school calendar and in the newsletter.
+School Council usually meets on the third Tuesday of the month and meetings are included on the school calendar, also linked to LPS eNews.

 The sub-committees for Laburnum Primary School Council are: